ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/adc_ltc2311_v3/adc_ltc2311_v3.rst

 The control register is used to set the trigger mode, trigger the conversion, reset the IP-Core or determine to which register in the IP-Core the value in the ``Configuration Value Register`` AXI register should be written.
 This control is facilitated by writing different bit patterns to the control register (see table :ref:`table_adc_cr`).

-To write a config value to a specific ADC channel, the number of the SPI master and the desired channel has to be written to the Master Channel selection and ADC Channel selection AXI registers.
+To write a config value to a specific ADC channel, the number of the SPI master and the desired channel has to be written to the master channel selection and ADC channel selection AXI registers.
 Furthermore, the control register has to be set to match the variable that is write to the ``Configuration Value Register``.
-Effectively, the SPI Master and channel selection as well as the configuration value register act as a switch to route the values from the AXI registers to the ADC channels.
+Effectively, the SPI master and channel selection as well as the configuration value register act as a switch to route the values from the AXI registers to the ADC channels.

 To write a specific conversion factor to one of the ADC channels, the following steps are performed:

 1. read the current value from the configuration register
-2. Reset all bits that encode what the ``Configuration Value Register`` holds (bit 4 to 6)
+2. Reset all bits that encode what the ``Configuration Value Register`` holds (bit 5 to 7)
 3. Set the bit pattern to ``001`` to indicate that the value is the conversion factor
 4. Write the spi master and channel number to the AXI registers of the ADC channel that has to be changed
 5. Write the conversion factor to ``Configuration Value Register``